SzokeMark-Andor/AstroDataProcessing/README.md

 If you use this project in your research, please cite it as follows:

 ## Harvard Style
-Szoke, M.-A. (2024) Analysis of NGC 628 Galaxy from EMPIRE Survey, GitHub.
-Available at: [https://github.com/username/ngc628-galaxy-analysis](https://github.com/username/ngc628-galaxy-analysis).
+Szoke, M.-A. (2024b) Szoke Mark-Andor, Astronomic data processing, GitHub.
+Available at: https://github.com/SzokeMark-Andor/AstroDataProcessing.

 ## IEEE Format
-M.-A. Szoke, “Analysis of NGC 628 Galaxy from EMPIRE Survey,” GitHub, 2024.
+M.-A. Szoke, “Szoke Mark-Andor, Astronomic data processing,” GitHub, 2024.
 [Online].
-Available: [https://github.com/username/ngc628-galaxy-analysis](https://github.com/username/ngc628-galaxy-analysis).
+Available: https://github.com/SzokeMark-Andor/AstroDataProcessing.
 [Accessed: Day Month Year].